Admiral (2008 film): Plot

 During the production of War and Peace at Mosfilm in 1964, an elderly Russian noblewoman is set to appear as an extra.
 The film's political commissar demands her dismissal due to her aristocratic background, but director Sergei Bondarchuk is adamant that she stays.

 In 1916, Captain Alexander Kolchak's ship is laying naval mines in the Baltic Sea when they are blocked by SMS Friedrich Carl of the Imperial German Navy.
 Kolchak leads his men in Russian Orthodox prayers for protection as they lure the German ship towards their mines and it sinks.
 At the naval base in the Grand Duchy of Finland, Kolchak is promoted to rear admiral and introduced to Anna Timiryova, the wife of subordinate officer and close friend Captain Sergei Timirev.
 Although Sergei reminds his wife, that they took vows before God, Anna is unmoved and wants nothing more than to be with the Admiral.
-Terrified of losing Kolchak, Sofya offers to leave for Petrograd, but Kolchak is adamant about their marriage.
+Terrified of losing Kolchak, his wife Sofya offers to leave for Petrograd, but Kolchak is adamant about their marriage.
 When Anna delivers a letter to Kolchak he informs her that they can never meet, professing his love for her.

 Tsar Nicholas II personally promotes Kolchak to vice admiral and commander of the Black Sea Fleet at Sevastopol.
 After the February Revolution in 1917, Tsarist officers are disarmed and executed at the Kronstadt naval base.
 Sergei barely escapes with Anna.
 A group of enlisted men arrive aboard Kolchak's flotilla demanding all officers surrender their arms.
 Kolchak orders his subordinates to obey and throws his own sword into the harbour.

-Kolchak is summoned by Alexander Kerensky and offers to make him Minister of Defense.
+Kolchak is summoned by Alexander Kerensky and offered the position of Minister of Defense.
 Kolchak accepts on the condition they restore old Imperial Army practices.
 Kerensky refuses and offers him exile in the United States, ostensibly because the Allies need him as an expert to take Constantinople by naval attack.
 Shortly after, his wife and son are rescued from their home in Crimea and whisked away to a British ship, just before the house is attacked by Red Guards.